User0k/webtales.dev/public/posts/polymorphic-components-in-typescript/index.md

 ## Button customization through props

 We will do something similar to the [`Button`](https://mui.com/material-ui/react-button/) component from Material UI.
 I will name it `UIButton`.
-Let\`s start with a simple prop-based styling component.
+Let's start with a simple prop-based styling component.
 The easiest way to do it is to extend the original HTML `button` element and modify it further, step by step.

 ```tsx
 import { ButtonHTMLAttributes } from 'react';